charuwts/bible-studies/overviews/gospelteer.md

 * __Psalm 14, Psalm 53__
   * There is none that do good

+* __James 2:10__
+  * Fany who stumble is guilty of all

+* __1 Corinthians 15:56__
+  * The strength of sin is the law

+* __Galatians 2:16__
+  * by the works of the law no flesh shall be justified

 ### 2. Q&A

-* ?
-What does it mean to be holy?
+* What does it mean to be holy?
-* = It is to be separated "for" God, it is set apart from the world, it is clean, righteous.
+  * It is to be separated "for" God, it is set apart from the world, it is clean, righteous.
 It is untarnished by sin-- which would would cause to be separate "from" God.

-* ?
-God expects us to be holy.
+* God expects us to be holy.
 Why?
 (Leviticus 11:44, 45; 19:2; 20:7)
-* = Because He is holy, and He has commanded us to be like Him
+  * Because He is holy, and He has commanded us to be like Him

-* ?
-What was the first law given to man?
+* What was the first law given to man?
-* = Not to eat of the tree of the knowledge of good and evil
+  * Not to eat of the tree of the knowledge of good and evil
-* = or officially, the ten commandments beginning with "you shall have no other gods before me."
+  * or officially, the ten commandments beginning with "you shall have no other gods before me."
 (Exodus 20)

+### 2. Key Words

+**Law:** The law is righteous and good.
+The law is a schoolmaster that leads us to Christ.
+By the works of the law no flesh shall be justified.

+**Command:** ...

+**Holiness:**

+### 2. Thesis Statement

+### 2. Short Summary

 ## 3. The Fall - Sin and the Wrath of God

+### 3. Passage Summaries

 * __John 3:36__
   * the wrath of God is on those who do not believe